codinghubytb/get-data-apple-developer/README.md

-# Retrieve the Number of Downloads of a Apple Store App
+# Get Data of a Apple Store App

-This project allows you to retrieve the number of downloads of an iOS application from the Apple Store using Python.
+This project allows you to get data of an iOS application from the Apple Store using Python.

 ## 📦 Installation